 Now visualize your itinerary.
 You have embarked on the longest journey in Africa, which begins in Dar es Salaam and ends in Cape Town.
 Along the way, the train will make stops to visit the main tourist attractions and return to the train to continue the journey surrounded by luxury.
 The journey of 5800 km you will cover in 15 days.
 For two whole weeks, you will live as royalty, is not it wonderful?

-Your journey begins in Tanzania where you will go on a real safari in Selous Park.
-Also ride through the Great Rift Valley with tunnels, viaducts, and curves on the edge of spectacular cliffs.
+Your journey begins in Tanzania, where you go on an authentic safari in Selous Park.
+Also, ride through the Great Rift Valley with tunnels, viaducts, and curves on the edge of spectacular cliffs.
 Then you’ll be in Zambia, where you’ll get off the train to walk to Chisimba Falls.

-Farther along the route, you’ll have one of the most spectacular stops of your trip.
-You will spend 2 days overnight at the Victoria Falls Hotel enjoying the noise and views of the majestic Victoria Falls.
+Further along the route, you’ll have one of the most spectacular stops on your trip.
+You will spend two days overnight at the Victoria Falls Hotel, enjoying the noise and views of the majestic Victoria Falls.

-After passing through Botswana, you will find yourself in Madikwe National Park, which is on the border of South Africa and Botswana.
-For the next 3 days, you will change your leisure time on the train to a safari jeep.
+After passing through Botswana, you will find yourself in Madikwe National Park, on the border of South Africa and Botswana.
+You will change your leisure time on the train to a safari jeep for the next three days.
 You will ride through the bush surrounded by lions, leopards, giraffes, elephants, rhinos, and many other African animals.

 Back on board, you embark on Pretoria, the capital of the Republic of South Africa.
-You will have the opportunity to take a small sightseeing tour of the city.
+You will take a small sightseeing tour of the city.

 You will continue your acquaintance with South Africa in Kimberley.
-Here you will have an opportunity to see one of the main industries of the region, diamond mining.
+Here you will see one of the region’s leading industries – diamond mining.
 You will visit Kimberley’s Diamond Mine Museum and the Big Hole.
 Learn many interesting stories about the owners of the diamond mines and the ordinary workers who worked hard to get the diamonds.

-Another impressive stop is in the town of Matjiesfontein.
-A museum city that has retained the charm of a colonial British town.
+Another impressive stop is in the town of Matjiesfontein – a museum city that has kept the charm of a colonial British village.

 Finally, you arrive in the city of two oceans, Cape Town.
-Stay here for a few days to go to the Cape of Good Hope, climb Table Mountain, stroll the Victoria and Alfred waterfront, and dine at one of the fine restaurants by the ocean.
+Stay here for a few days, visit the Cape of Good Hope, Table Mountain, the Victoria and Alfred waterfront, and dine at one of the fine restaurants by the ocean.

-Your journey back in time has come to an end.
+Your journey back in time has ended.
 I hope you enjoyed this trip!

 Alternatives Rovos Train Routes